yoyosource/BOTC-HomeBrew/Minion/Manipulator/README.md

 ## Tips and Tricks

-Wait with using your ability until you have a good person for your Team in sight.
+- Wait with using your ability until you have a good person for your Team in sight.
-Turn a player who could be dangerous for your alignment to evil so that they have to help you
+- Turn a player who could be dangerous for your alignment to evil so that they have to help you.

 ## How to fight the Manipulator